New Berlin Diner

-Tim and I were traveling back from Virginia and found ourselves about an hour south of our house.
-We could have held off and just ate at home but we were in a new area of NJ so we thought trying a new diner would be fun.
-I put “diner” into the foursquare app and The New Berlin Diner popped up a mile away.
+I was back from Virginia and found ourselves about an hour south of our house.
+We could have held off and just ate at home, but we were in a new area of NJ so we thought trying a new diner would be fun.
+I put “diner” into the foursquare app, and The New Berlin Diner popped up a mile away.
 Perfect.

 So we found ourselves at the New Berlin Diner.

-Outside: The old cable car style diner could possibly be bigger than the 15 car parking lot.
-We actually stole the last spot and only because Tim’s car is small.
+The outside of the New Berlin Diner is an old cable car-style diner could be bigger than the 15 car parking lot.

 Inside: Cable car diners are my favorite.
-They feel more personal and really give you that diner vibe.
-It’s like a throwback to the 1950’s.
-I’m not sure what the Berlin Diner was like (Or even if it existed) but they really did a good job with the “New Berlin Diner”.
+They feel more personal and give you that diner vibe.
+It’s like a throwback to the 1950s.
+I’m not sure what the Berlin Diner was like (Or even if it existed) but they did an excellent job with the “New Berlin Diner.”
 It feels the most like a diner versus any diner we have been too.

-The Greek Salad at The New Berlin diner came with tomatoes, eggs, feta, anchovies, lettuce and tomato.
-It was a medium sized salad and I really liked the dressing.
-In fact, this might have been one of my favorite Greek salad dressings so far.
+The Greek Salad at The New Berlin Diner came with tomatoes, eggs, feta, anchovies, lettuce, and tomato.
+It was a medium-sized salad, and I liked the dressing.
+This might have been one of my favorite Greek salad dressings so far.

-For two meals, a side of eggs, coffee and a milkshake it was 40 dollars.
-That is relatively cheap for everything we got with the meal.
+For two meals, a side of eggs, coffee, and a milkshake it was 40 dollars.

-I was pleasantly surprised with the New Berlin Diner.
+I was pleasantly surprised by the New Berlin Diner.
 If I find myself in Berlin again (which I probably will since I don’t work far from there), I would go back.